Highett

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Highett had a median taxpayer income of $64,613 and an average of $84,795 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This was among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Highett suburb has a median taxpayer income of $64,613 and an average of $84,795 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $69,944 (median) and $91,791 (average) as of September 2025.
-From the Australian Bureau of Statistics Census Data 2021, household, family and personal incomes all rank highly in Highett, between the 73rd and 81st percentiles nationally.
-Distribution data shows the predominant cohort spans 29.8% of locals (3,986 people) with weekly earnings between $1,500 - 2,999, mirroring the metropolitan region where 32.8% occupy this bracket.
-A substantial proportion of high earners, 33.5%, have weekly earnings above $3,000, indicating strong economic capacity throughout the district.
-High housing costs consume 15.9% of income, though strong earnings still place disposable income at the 73rd percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+From the 2021 Census, household, family and personal incomes all rank highly in Highett, between the 73rd and 81st percentiles nationally.
+Distribution data shows the predominant cohort spans 29.8% of locals (3,986 people) in the $1,500 - 2,999 income category, mirroring the metropolitan region where 32.8% occupy this bracket.
+The substantial proportion of high earners, at 33.5%, indicates strong economic capacity throughout the district.
+High housing costs consume 15.9% of income, though strong earnings still place disposable income at the 73rd percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income